covenantproject/covenant/README.md

 # Contributor Agreement
 By contributing ideas or code to this project, you agree to  https://github.com/sencode/covenant/blob/master/contributor-agreement.txt

-This repo contains an updated version of the codebase at https://github.com/TheSciFiMed/Covid-FLutter
+# Code Repositories

 We organized the project into multiple repos so that different modules can be managed easily, and this main repo will be used to ingerate them.
-Here are the module repos:
+Here are the individual module repos:

 - Mobile Application front-end for patients:
 - Web Application front-end for health professionals: cov-healthpro-webui
 - Back-end data and API layers:

+Codebase of the pre-v1 proof of concept is at https://github.com/TheSciFiMed/Covid-FLutter

 # Functionality